Jigsaw (tool), a tool used for cutting arbitrary curves

 And those jigsaw-bastards-form-hell make flat edged pieces today that land on the inside of the puzzles.
 So if you are looking for a big booted piece, you know the type that looks like it is dancing with that one large festive foot?
 Get over yourself.
 It's probably been jig-sawed into ten individual toes anyway.

-The loft is calling my name right now.
+The loft is calling me.

-Can you hear it?
+Do you hear it?

 BULLSHIT.